nerdymedic/mgoebel/content/post/2010-05-29-lifeguard-fail.md

 Lifeguards provide absolutely life savings extrication and rescue manoeuvres.
 They can perform BLS care early in an incident when it has the best chance of savings someone&#8217;s life.
 But&#8230;that&#8217;s about all they do.
 Lifeguards are not God&#8217;s gift to emergency response.
 More than once I&#8217;ve been on a scene and had someone bound up to declare &#8220;I&#8217;m a Lifeguard, I can help&#8221; or &#8220;I&#8217;ll take it from here guys.&#8221; I actually had one guy try to muscle in between me and a patient.
 A quick glare and he was put in his place by the officer on scene.

-One of my rules is that if it felt good to say it then it probably shouldn&#8217;t have been said.
-The second time a Lifeguard did this to me on scene I said &#8220;Well does it looks like he&#8217;s drowning?
-Back off, Baywatch.&#8221; He looked at me like I&#8217;d kicked a puppy, then slowly sulked away.
-I almost felt bad.
+The second time a Lifeguard did this to me on scene a  cop said &#8220;Well does it looks like he&#8217;s drowning?
+Back off, Baywatch.&#8221; I almost felt bad for him.

 Almost&#8230;